How Smart Water Management Systems Reduce Water Use at Retail Stores

-FACILITIES MANAGERS WHO want to reduce their stores’ water consumption should think outside the box – literally.
-When looking for ways to save water, it may seem like a no-brainer to start with indoor facilities such as restrooms, but according to South Bend, Ind.-based Springwise Facility Management Inc., landscape irrigation is the main culprit driving up stores’ water bills.
+Facilities managers who want to reduce their stores’ water consumption should think outside the box – literally.
+When looking for ways to reduce retail water use, it may seem like a no-brainer to start with indoor facilities such as restrooms, but according to South Bend, Ind.-based Springwise Facility Management Inc., landscape irrigation is the main culprit driving up stores’ water bills.

 “For retail facilities, water conservation is extremely important because the cost of water is going up significantly,” said John A. Taylor, President and Chief Executive of Houston-based TIS Landscape Services, which installs sustainable landscape environments.
 The reasons for that range from drought to problems with infrastructure such as significant leaking.